 The joys of street food

 Another evening, my friend Seraj called for me after work and we walked to an area of street stalls on Mirpur Road, north of Agargaon and Shamoli.
 There, Seraj treated me to delicious, freshly-cooked mughlai paratha – fried, flat bread stuffed with an egg, onion and chilli filling.
 As the name suggests the mughlai paratha forms part of the country’s cooking heritage from Mughal times, when Bangladesh was an outpost of the empire.
-I felt truly part of the city that evening, watching life go by, sharing food with locals and chatting happily with Seraj.
+I felt truly part of the city that evening, watching life go by, sharing food with locals and chatting happily with my lovely friend Seraj.
+(P.S.
+For another encounter with Mughal heritage see post on trip to Sonargaon.)

 The culture of adda